LIMA/lima.github.io/meetings.md

 ## **News:**

-The (former) Sunday @ 7 meeting in Douglaston has been moved to **Thursday nights, beginning August 3, 2017**
+The Sunday @ 7 meeting in Douglaston has been moved to **Thursday nights, beginning August 3, 2017**

 Same great place, same great time - just different **day of the week**.
 Spread the word!

-*NOTE:* There will be no meetings in Douglaston between 7/9 and 8/2.
-Meetings will resume on 8/3.

 See [below](#thursday) for more details.